 One of the benefits to having all of Google’s services tied to a single Gmail account is that the policies and procedures of the company generally cover all aspects of an individual’s existence with them.
 Such is the case when a user passes away.
 According to Google, everything is handled centrally and concerned parties just need to go through the steps once in order to gain access to an account.

-In order to or a deceased user’s Google account, the authorized representative of an estate must apply directly to Google.
-In the strictest of all deceased user policies, one must remember that Google is not just someone’s social networking profile, it is access to his or her email, contacts, and everything else associated with a Google account, including
+In order to access or deactivate a deceased user’s Google account, the authorized representative of an estate must apply directly to Google.
+In the strictest of all deceased user policies, one must remember that Google is not just someone’s social networking profile, it is access to his or her email, contacts, and everything else associated with a Google account, including Google+

 In a process that consists of two stages, Google requires the authorized representative to provide their full name, physical mailing address, an email address, a photocopy of their government-issued driver’s license or ID card, the Gmail address of the deceased user and a copy of the deceased users’ death certificate.